Approximation of conformal mappings and novel applications to shape recognition of planar domains: The simply connected case

 \paragraph{\bf 1.
 Disk packing and quasi-uniform triangulations.} It is well known (see for instance \cite[Section 5]{Dub}) that a sequence of disk packings satisfying some minor conditions, induce (as explained in \ref{eq:regularconstant}) a sequence of quasi-uniform triangulations, that will in addition satisfy assumptions (V0) and (V1).
-However, assumption (V2) will not always be satisfied; it will be satisfied (for instance) for sub-packings of scaled copies of the infinite hexagonal disk packing (which were the subject of Thurston's original conjecture).
+However, assumption (V2) (see page 14) will not always be satisfied; it will be satisfied (for instance) for sub-packings of scaled copies of the infinite hexagonal disk packing (which were the subject of Thurston's original conjecture).
 Recall that assumption (V2) was used in the proof of Theorem~\ref{th:annulus2} \emph{only} in the part addressing the convergence of the $\bar g_n^{\ast}$.
-We will relax this assumption in \cite{Her4}.

 \paragraph{\bf 2.
 The case of higher connectivity.} As mentioned in the introduction, Stephenson's original conjecture can be formulated for any finitely connected, Jordan domain.
 However, several issues need to be addressed before an appropriate statement can be made.
 For instance, the existence of singular points and level curves for smooth harmonic functions solving a Dirichlet problem (analogous to the one in Theorem~\ref{th:annulus2}) on such domains needs to be addressed.

-We will treat this issue and others in \cite{Her4}.
+\paragraph{\bf 3.
+Effective computational approach through parallel processing.} Polygon approximation of the boundary curves in the 2D or the 3D shape is essential for the computational aspects of this work and its successors.
+It will be used to smooth out any irregularities which may be present in the planar curves due to various effects, and to achieve data reduction.
+In order to turn the computational problem to a parallel processing scheme, it is natural to utilize techniques from \cite{Ara, WanAra} and a decomposition of the given domain to subdomains as proposed in \cite{Her1}.
+Finally, we will compare our computational results with those obtained in \cite{AraOli} for the cases of scaling and rotation which are two useful transformations in the field of computer vision and imaging.